UCI-Networking-Group/webform/ARTIFACT-EVALUATION.md

 Here, `crawler-test_facebook.com/` is the output directory, and `--maxJobCount 4` instructs the crawler to stop after 4 crawl tasks.

-The output directory has the following structure (the names of subfolders may vary):
+The output directory has the following structure (the subfolder names may vary):

 ```console
 $ tree crawler-test_facebook.com/